DarkRiftNetworking/DarkRift.Documentation/advanced/internal_plugins/client_command.md

 # Client Command
 The `ClientCommand` allows you to create mock clients on a server and is commonly used with the `message`/`mock` commands.
-This is mostly used for internal development of DarkRift.
+This is mostly used for internal development of %DarkRift.

 ## Commands
 The following commands are exposed: